home-assistant/developers.home-assistant/docs/creating_integration_file_structure.md

 ## Where Home Assistant looks for integrations

-Home Assistant will look for an integration when it sees the domain referenced in the config file (i.e. `mobile_app:`) or if it is a dependency of another integration.
+Home Assistant will look for an integration when it sees the domain referenced in the config file (such as `mobile_app:`) or if it is a dependency of another integration.
 Home Assistant will look at the following locations:

 - `<config directory>/custom_components/<domain>`
 - `homeassistant/components/<domain>` (built-in integrations)